BraedonKlock/ManeAttraction/README.md

 ## 📱 Features

-- 📱 **Mobile-first Design** — Tailored for mobile users with a clean hamburger menu
+- 📱 **Mobile & Desktop Design** — Tailored for mobile users with a clean hamburger menu and
 - 💇 **Bridal Styling Focus** — A dedicated bridal section showcasing experience and offerings
 - 🖼️ **Dynamic Gallery** — Gallery loaded via DOM manipulation using JavaScript
 - ⚡ **Preloader** — Loader shown until all content and images are fully ready